BitcoinQnA/bitcoin-wallet-guide/_pages/mobile.md

 ## Fully Noded

 [Fully Noded](https://fullynoded.app/) is a feature rich iOS Bitcoin and Lightning wallet that connects to your own node by easily by scanning a QR code.
-Fully Noded also allows you to interact with your node by running RPC commands so that you can do things like verify the total supply of Bitcoin.
+Fully Noded also allows you to interact with your node by running RPC commands so that you can do things like [verify](https://verify.supply) the total supply of Bitcoin at the click of a button.
 Users can import wallet files from Electrum, Specter and Sparrow and Fully Noded also has a desktop implementation for Mac users.

 <img src="https://raw.githubusercontent.com/BitcoinQnA/bitcoin-wallet-guide/master/images/IMG_1051.PNG" class=responsive width="275" height="450" maxheight="450">